Aryan-Techie/insight/content/Posts/the-drug-we-dont-call-a-drug.md

 ---
-title: "The Drug We Don't Call a Drug"
+title: "The Drug We Don&#39;t Call a Drug"
 description: "When I could smell coffee in my urine, I knew it wasn't a habit anymore - it was an addiction.
 Here's what 182 days without caffeine taught me about dependency, control, and the invisible addictions w..."
 date: "2025-10-16"
 author: Aryan Techie